 On Saturday 10 March 2018, Dunkley-Smith, (now verified by Concept2) broke the World Record for fastest ever 2000m on an indoor rowing machine by setting a time of 5 minutes 35.8 seconds.
-The 28-year-old’s feat saw him post a time that bettered New Zealand’s Rob Waddell’s 10-year-old record of 5:36.6 by over a second.
+The 28-year-old’s feat saw him post a time that bettered New Zealand’s Rob Waddell’s 10-year-old record of 5:36.6 by almost a second.

 “I am now hesitant to put myself in a boat, when I know I may not be able to uphold my responsibilities, because my head and heart is focused elsewhere.”

 “It was probably something that I have been working towards for a quite a while.
 It is one of those things that has always been there but never a main stated goal, as it’s always more about the racing on the water.
 However, seeing how long the record had stood for, and having the opportunity to go for it, I was glad I was able to do that before I take some time away,” admitted Dunkley-Smith.

 Rowing Australia Performance Director, Bernard Savage said, “We have seen this week the calibre of athlete that Josh is.
 It is clear that Josh has spent time considering this decision, so while we are obviously disappointed to see Josh step away from the sport, we respect his decision and will do all we can to assist him as he focuses more on life outside the boat.